|

 Defense Joint Forces Staff College in Norfolk.
 When I returned to

-Portland I worked two years at the precursor to Education Northwest where I had responsibility for program
+Portland in 1970 I worked two years at the precursor to Education Northwest where I had responsibility for program

 development and grant writing.